-You can create an e-mail notification action for Event Rule and AS2 Transaction success/failure notifications.
-The default text is shown in the dialog box below.
+You can create an e-mail notification Action for Event Rule and AS2 Transaction success/failure notifications.
 To save time, you can create an e-mail notification template.

-On Sites using AD Authentication, the EFT Server must have "Log On as a domain user" permission in order for e-mail notifications to work.
+On Sites using AD Authentication, the EFT must have "Log On as a domain user" permission for e-mail notifications to work.

 To customize an Event Rule e-mail message

 Follow the procedure in Creating Event Rules to create a new Rule or select an existing Rule to which you want to add the Action.

 If you want to copy the involved user when the Event is triggered, the Rule must be based on a User Event.

 In the Actions list, double-click Send notification email or click it, and then click Add Action.

 Click the [select] link.
 The E-Mail Notification Message dialog box appears.
 The To box displays the first e-mail address defined in EFT address book on the SMTP tab, but you can change that, if needed.
 If you want to specify a different address than the prepopulated one from the SMTP tab, select the Override 'From' field check box, then specify the address.

 Type the e-mail address of other recipients in the To, Cc, and Bcc boxes or click To, Cc, or Bcc to open the Select Names dialog box, which is populated with names and e-mail addresses defined on EFT in the User Account Details of each user account and on the SMTP tab.
 In the Select Names dialog box, you can type a name in the Type Name or Select from List box (not case sensitive) to find it in a heavily populated list.
 Select one or more recipients, and then click To, CC, or BCC.
 If you double-click a recipient, it is added to the To box.
 For multiple selections, press SHIFT (contiguous) or CTRL (non-contiguous).
 Click OK to save the changes.